 - 1. When user initiates the Login process, the page asks for credentials only (username and password) under Networks in EAP client. - 2.
-The DSS automatically identifies if the user has an Android or iOS Token configured and sends a PUSH Notification to Defender Soft Token App while displaying a message confirming the notification sent process. - 3.
-If the user approves the push notification on Defender Soft Token App, they are prompted to next authentication login process to complete the cycle. - 4.
-If the user denies the push notification any time during the authentication process on Defender Soft Token App, the current login process gets canceled, and user has to re-initiate the login process. - 5.
-If the user neither approves nor deny the push notification on Defender Soft Token App, then the notification times out for that request.
+The DSS automatically identifies if the user has a Defender Soft Token/OneLogin Token on Android or iOS configured and sends a PUSH notification to OneLogin Protect app/Defender Soft Token App while displaying a message confirming the notification sent process. - 3.
+If the user approves the push notification on OneLogin Protect app/Defender Soft Token App, they are prompted to next authentication login process to complete the cycle. - 4.
+If the user denies the push notification any time during the authentication process on OneLogin Protect app/Defender Soft Token App, the current login process gets canceled, and user has to re-initiate the login process. - 5.
+If the user neither approves nor deny the push notification on OneLogin Protect app/Defender Soft Token App, then the notification times out for that request.
 The user can now select one of the two options (if Authentication method is only Token for any policy) to continue with the authentication process as below: - a.
 User can trigger the push notification again by clicking the RESEND button. - b.
 Or user can enter "push" (without quotes, case insensitive) passcode/keyword in passcode field. - 6.
 If DSS identifies that a user does NOT have Android or iOS Token, application will prompt the next authentication action (according to the token and Policy selected) on screen for user to complete the login proces - 7.
 In case no response is received from the user on the Defender Soft Token App then the request times out and user can select between two options to continue the authentication process as below: - a.
 User can trigger the push notification again by clicking on RESEND button. - b.
 Or user can click the Sign in with another option button and enter "push" (without quotes, case insensitive) passcode/keyword in passcode field. - 8.
 GridSure Token is not supported with EAP Client.